JacobUns/DND-Brain/Aothir/Campaigns/The Price of Sacrifice.md

 ---
 # The Prophecy of the Threxis
-A recovered fragment, chanted by Jezia’s inner circle, said to be pulled from the original Severance texts, misinterpreted or deliberately re-read through reverence
+A recovered fragment, chanted by [[Jezia Luth|Jezia]]’s inner circle, said to be pulled from the original Severance texts, misinterpreted or deliberately re-read through reverence

 > **Seven were the lights unlit,
 > Bound in blade, in bone, in breath.